Public transport in Helsinki

 Local trains operate on grade-separated, dedicated tracks on three rail lines that radiate out from the Helsinki Central railway station.
 Most routes offer rapid-transit-like service with a peak headway of 10 or 15 minutes, the last trains departing from Helsinki city center only after 1 am, or 4 am on weekend nights.
 A service to the Helsinki Airport began in July 2015, when the Ring Rail Line extension to the system opened.
 A number of the local and regional trains run further out to towns as far north as Riihimäki and Lahti and as far west as Karis on tracks shared with long-distance trains.
 These regional services have headways of up to one hour and often more limited operating hours.

 Long-distance trains depart from the Central Railway Station and Pasila railway station to destinations across Finland.
-Intercity trains offer connections to major Finnish cities and international services to Saint Petersburg and Moscow in Russia.
+Intercity trains offer connections to major Finnish cities.

 A railway tunnel has been proposed to connect Helsinki with Tallinn, though the proposal is still in the investigation phase.